ealvarezj/DataScience-Portfolio/Projects/ebay_kleinanzeigen.md

   - Which car brands are more popular?
   - What is the mean mileage as well as the mean price for the top used cars brands?
   - Which are the most common brand/model combinations?
-  - Search for pattern in the mileage
+  - Search for patterns in the mileage.
   - Compare damaged and non-damaged cars from a selling point perspective.